elsankry02/Lady_Driver_App/README.md

 -  **Design and Development Technologies:**
   -  **MVVM Architecture:** For separation of concerns and scalable codebase.
+  -  **Bloc:** Utilizes Cubit for effective state management.
   -  **Auto Router:** Strong and type-safe navigation with clean routing structure.
   -  **Localization:** Supports multiple languages to enhance accessibility.